michiganboy/data-dragon/README.md

 - **output/tokens.json**: Cached authentication tokens
 - **output/summary-report.json**: JSON report with detailed findings and statistics
 - **output/summary-report.csv**: CSV report of all detected risks with detailed context information
-- **output/reports/security-report.pdf**: PDF security report with visualizations and risk analytics
+- **output/reports/security-report.html**: HTML security report with visualizations and risk analytics

 The reports provide different views of the same security findings:
 - **JSON**: Structured data for programmatic analysis or import into other tools
 - **CSV**: Tabular data for spreadsheet analysis and detailed investigation
-- **PDF**: Professional report with executive summary and visualization for presentation
+- **HTML**: Professional report with executive summary and visualization for presentation, printable to PDF using the browser

 ## 🧠 Enhanced Risk Assessment System